Apply research and theory-based fundamentals to study human movement as it relates

 to physical, psychological and social health for diverse populations.
 Subject areas

 include biomechanics, anatomy, exercise physiology, physics, motor control, exercise

-testing and prescription and athletic injury management.
+prescription and testing, athletic injury management, nutrition, sports psychology

 Why applied exercise science at OSU?